mne-tools/mne-python/doc/install/contributing.rst

 .. note::
   There are different sections of the changelog for each release, and separate **subsections for bugfixes, new features, and changes to the public API.**
-  Please be sure to add your entry to the end of the appropriate subsection.
+  Please be sure to add your entry to the appropriate subsection.

 The styling and positioning of the entry depends on whether you are a first-time contributor or have been mentioned in the changelog before.